 - Non-GUI tools— The plugin is compatible with all the Houdini non-GUI tools (hython, hscript, etc.) and includes a set of custom HScript commands to control the renderer.

 Dedicated Redshift shader options, camera and render settings were all in logical places.
-Redshift supports Render proxies well and a full set of AOVs (render pass outputs) are available, according to 3D World magazine.
+Redshift supports Render proxies well and a full set of AOVs (render pass outputs) are available.
 With IPR, Redshift allows either bucket or progressive rendering, which constantly updates allowing really quick iteration during look dev.
 With great tutorials on Redshift’s site, if you’re used to working with other biased engines, Redshift is simple to get your head around and easier than most to use.

 This is the information on what hardware and operating systems are required for Redshift to work properly.
 Please make sure that your system meets the requirements listed below to make full use of these software power.